JadoreThompson/cv-extension/README.md

 GEMINI_API_KEY=key (This is for generating the cover letter response.
 Feel Free to use whatever model you want)
 ```

+Remember to make a gitignore file that ignores **.env

 ## **Contact**